By Anne Morrissy

 “The cruise will leave the winter harbor in Williams Bay,” Waspi continues.
 “As the boat cruises along the north shore, houses will be lit up and we’ll be telling a story about Santa and the North Pole.”
 Partnering with the local camps and families who own lakefront property along the route, Waspi and her team have arranged for light displays to illuminate the shore.
 The cruise will come to a halt in front of Holiday Home Camp, where Waspi is working with a New York City-based set designer to transform one of the storage buildings into “Santa’s hideaway.”
 “At that point, Santa will come out and read the names of all the children on the cruise,” she says.

-The Santa Cruises will take place Wednesdays through Sundays beginning the day after Thanksgiving and running through New Year’s Day.
+This year, the Santa Cruises will take place 7 days a week, November 24-December 30, 2017 (except December 24 & 25).
 There will be four departures per day beginning at 4:30 p.m.
 Waspi is already expecting a good turnout.
 “Last year, we put a boat in the water just to test it out, so we could see what [turnout might be] in the cold weather,” she says.
 “The first weekend in December, with almost no advertising, we had over 1,000 riders.”

 Waspi is also working with the Village of Williams Bay and the Williams Bay Business Association to facilitate decoration of Edgewater Park and the local downtown businesses.
 “They are all on board to help get downtown Williams Bay decorated, to make it kind of a destination this year,” she says.
 In fact, local family and business support has been key to making this ambitious new event possible.
 Waspi began planning the event by soliciting support from “Founding Families” and “Angel Sponsors” and “Snowmen Sponsors,” including Lake Lawn Resort, Geneva National, The Ridge Hotel, Harbor Shores, The Cove of Lake Geneva, The Baker House and The Abbey Resort.
 “It’s really a Walworth County event,” she says.
 “It’s going to help the entire Geneva Lake area.”